Fruška Gora: Animal life

 Protected insect species include Balkan goldenring, certain species of dragonflies and hoverflies, and Hungarian ground beetle, which already went extinct in some other European countries.
 Park is also the habitat of 13 amphibian species and 11 reptilians, of which 14 are protected, among them fire salamander and European adder.

 Park is home to 211 bird species.
 Symbol of Fruška Gora is eastern imperial eagle, today with only 2 or 3 remaining breeding couples.
 There are 60 mammalian species, of which 17 are protected, including edible dormouse, European pine marten, European polecat and Mediterranean water shrew.
 Out of 30 species of bats which live in Serbia, 15 inhabits the mountain and all are under strict protection.

 In January 2018, for the first time after the 1960s, additional mouflons were introduced in the park.
 30 animals were relocated from Slovakia, which raised the number of mouflons in the park to 70.
 European fallow deer was also reintroduced.
 On 29 March 2022, five European bisons were reintroduced in the previously prepared habitat on the mountain.
-One bull and four cows were transported from the Poland's Białowieża Forest reserve.
+One bull and four cows were transported from the zoo in the Czech Republic and Poland's Białowieża Forest reserve, respectively.
 It is estimated that the last bison on Serbian territory was hunted in c.1800.
+The male, who was named Đuka by popular vote, got ill but the therapy didn't help, and he died on 12 October 2023.
+The post-mortem showed several inflammatory diseases and a major trauma on Djuka's rib cage.
+Foul play was excluded, and it was suggested the trauma was caused by another animal or by the fall of the tree during the severe storm in July.